SaasyKumar/quiz_app/README.md

   - `++i` will work PRE

 * While passing objects to a react component, don't pass the whole object, pass it every key value pair mentioned in the object.
+* `rem` in CSS don't know what but in ref to root element.
+I think it will be used on react apps and it have mobile too.
+Auto?

 # Prettier

 - run `npx prettier . --write` before commit. other prettier hooks interrupt while writing code.

+# Name

+- FOMizz - Fear of Missing Out

+# icons

+- crushed paper and neuron links on the crushed edges
+- rubik cubes

+# Multiverse
+- Contains component that can be used in other websites too